easttennesseecc-star/Q-Top-Dog-IDE/START_HERE_YOUR_90_DAY_PLAN.md

 You're trying to beat it at being an **intelligent coding partner**.

 - VS Code: Mature IDE (hard to catch)
-- Q-IDE: AI-First IDE (easy to win with)
+- Top Dog: AI-First IDE (easy to win with)

 **Focus**: Leverage your LLM agents and orchestration that VS Code can never match.